MontiCore/monticore/docs/MontiCoreSymposium.md

  [1] Research papers: 8 pages,
  [2] Vision abstracts: 1 page.

-Submissions must be uploaded via (link coming soon).
+Submissions must be uploaded via [EasyChair](https://easychair.org/conferences/?conf=mcsf25).

 It is planned to produce post-proceedings with extended and improved versions of the papers as result of the symposium.